sunflower-land/sunflower-land/README.md

 All code is under MIT licensing.
 We encourage people to improve the Sunflower Metaverse.

 Please check with the individual designers that you have permissions before using any of the in-game assets sprites.
 Doing so without permissions is illegal.

+We are open source and bootstrapped with zero funds.
+Hence we have used a base asset pack - https://danieldiggle.itch.io/sunnyside

+You can find the designer and his amazing work here - https://twitter.com/DanielDiggle